 Mynki — AI Systems Architecture & Decision Intelligence

 Mynki is an AI systems architecture and platform strategy studio focused on designing real-time decision systems, adaptive product ecosystems, and intelligence-driven experiences.
-The work integrates data, sensing, interpretation, orchestration, and physical or digital response into unified systems that operate continuously rather than relying on manual analysis or delayed feedback.
+The platform integrates sensing, interpretation, orchestration, and physical or digital response into unified systems that operate continuously rather than relying on delayed analysis or static workflows.

 Mynki operates at the intersection of: